 This list below will give you some ideas for filling your bins at school or at home with materials that are engaging and fun for kids.

-A sensory bin can provide opportunities for children to stimulate some or all of the following senses:
+A sensory bin can provide hands-on opportunities for children to stimulate some or all of the following senses:

 - Visual (sight)